italiangrid/storm/clientSRM-guide.md

 <a name="srmStatusOfCopy">&nbsp;</a>
 ##### srmStatusOfCopy

-This function is used to check the status of the previously requested srmCopy.
+Check the status of the previously requested srmCopy.
 Request token from srmCopy must be provided.

 In this example we check the status of the srmCopy operation of the previous example: